“Risk is like fire: If controlled, it will help you; if uncontrolled, it will rise up and destroy you.”-Theodore Roosevelt

 Small to medium businesses are exposed to risks all the time.
-Such risks can directly affect day-to-day operations, decrease revenue or increase expenses.
-Their impact may be serious enough for the business to fail.
+Such risks can directly affect day-to-day operations, decrease revenue, or increase expenses.
+Their impact may be severe enough for the business to fail.
 Most business owners know instinctively that they should have insurance policies to cover risks to life and property.
-However, there are many other risks that all businesses face, some of which are overlooked or ignored.
+However, many other risks are faced by businesses, some of which are overlooked or ignored.

 Types of risks universal for all business entities:

-3. Operational risk: Customer satisfaction, Product failure, HR related, Reputation.
+➢ Operational risk: Customer satisfaction, Product failure, HR-related, Reputation.

-4. Strategic risk: Competition, Social trend, Capital availability
+➢ Strategic risk: Competition, Social trends, Capital availability

 Why is risk management necessary for SMEs?

-It is common to find SMEs survive on thin margin and low capital base.
-Obviously their risk bearing ability is quite low.
-Sound risk management should reduce the chance that a particular event will take place and, if it does take place, sound risk management should reduce its impact.
+It is common to find SMEs survive on thin margins and low capital bases.
+As a result, their risk-bearing ability is relatively low.
+Sound risk management should reduce the chance that a particular event will occur, and if it does, sound risk management should reduce its impact.

 Sound risk management can produce the following benefits:

-Risk management starts by identifying possible threats and then implements processes to minimise or negate them.
+Risk management starts by identifying possible threats and implementing processes to minimize or negate them.
 Please see How does a business identify and manage the risks specific to business

-The risk response strategy for specific risks identified and analyzed may include:
+The risk response strategy for specific risks identified and analyzed may include the following:

-1. Avoidance: exiting the activities giving rise to risk
+a) Avoidance: exiting the activities giving rise to the risk

-4. Share or insure: transferring or sharing a portion of the risk, to finance it
+d) Share or insure: transferring or sharing a portion of the risk or financing it

-5. Accept: no action is taken, due to a cost/benefit decision
+e) Accept: no action is taken due to a cost/benefit decision

 Every business is unique.
-However few risks are normally common but impacts to varying degree.
-We have collated the some sources of risk and tried to estimate the impact and identified some of the remedies to overcome.
-Please see RISK TOOL KIT FOR SMEs
+However, few risks are typically common but impact to varying degrees.
+We have collated some sources of risk, tried to estimate the impact, and identified some remedies to overcome.
+Please see RISK TOOL KIT FOR SMEs.

-This kit identifies some of the risks and areas where risks may emerge and it provides some strategies to manage them.
-However it is not an exhaustive on coverage of risk management.
-You may therefore need to seek external advice specific to your business circumstances to implement suitable risk management strategies for your business.
+This kit identifies some of the risks and areas where they may emerge and provides some strategies to manage them.
+However, it is not exhaustive on coverage of risk management.
+So, you may need to seek external advice specific to your business circumstances to implement appropriate risk management strategies for your business.